 An inadequate education

 A 2019 analysis from Bellwether Education found that students in juvenile justice schools have less access to higher-level math and science courses than their peers in traditional schools.
+For example, students attending juvenile justice schools were 25 percent less likely to have access to algebra I, a foundational class required for graduation and for college prep.
 The same study showed that only 1 percent of juvenile justice schools had dual enrollment courses compared with more than half of traditional high schools.

 And the states that have raised the upper age for juvenile jurisdiction have faced challenges as they try to accommodate more young adults.
 At the end of January, Vermont hit pause on expanding plans to keep most 19-year-olds in the juvenile system while it puts “services in place to deal with this age group,” according to a local prosecutor.

-In New York, a recent investigation by the Times Union found that “the programs that were supposed to support the state’s Raise the Age statute…have arguably failed to provide many of those teenagers with the services needed to rehabilitate and reintegrate them into their communities.”
+A recent article by the Times Union newspapers in Albany, N.Y., posited that “the programs that were supposed to support the state’s Raise the Age statute … have arguably failed to provide many of those teenagers with the services needed to rehabilitate and reintegrate them into their communities.”
+That law added 16- and 17-year-olds to the list of minors who cannot automatically be tried as adults for felony crimes.

 “With ‘raise the age’, building out community college and higher ed programs is about making sure that students who graduate from high school have access to a supportive array of reentry and diversion services,” Bliss says, adding that college programs in detention facilities should never be a justification for keeping youth locked up.